libxsmm/libxsmm/documentation/libxsmm_tune.md

 (3,2,2), (3,2,3), (3,3,2), (3,3,3), (23,23,23)
 ```

-Of course, both mechanisms (M/N/K and MNK based) can be combined using the same command line (make).
+Of course, both mechanisms (M/N/K and MNK based) can be combined by using the same command line (make).
 Static optimization and JIT can also be combined (no need to turn off the JIT backend).

 ### Targeted Compilation<a name="tuning"></a>